jorgebucaran/fisher/man/man1/getopts.md

 _    baz
 ```

-The items on the left are the option flags.
-The items on the right are the option values.
-The underscore `_` character is the default *key* for bare arguments.
+The items on the left are the command option *keys*.
+The items on the right are the option *values*.
+The underscore `_` character is the default key for bare arguments.

-Use read(1) to process the generated stream and switch(1) to match patterns

 ```
 getopts -ab1 --foo=bar baz | while read -l key option